 However, meditation is considered an effective mindfulness practice which is a profound, rich and calming effect on the body and mind.
-It advocate feelings of peace and a sense of awareness.
+It advocates feelings of peace and a sense of awareness.
 It is said that meditation gives us a more meaningful experience of life that will enrich us permanently.

-Meditation can be a fun for anyone and it is believed that you will feel healthier physically and mentally in everyday life.
+Meditation can be fun for anyone and it is believed that you will feel healthier physically and mentally in everyday life.

 Here are 17 proven extracted proofs why you should meditate for your daily physical and mental health.